Hybrid (Spanish band): Biography

-Hybrid was formed in March 2004 when Chus Maestro (One Last Word, Supra and formerly in Another Kind Of Death) recruited members from Human Mincer and Wormed to set up an extreme music project that would break down the walls of mainstream music.
-With Kike and Unai García, they began to write songs they later recorded in June 2005 as the band's debut EP: Beyond Undeniable Entropy, a 6-song MCD of avant-garde, eclectic math metal, which was released the following year by Deadwrong Records.
+Hybrid was formed in March 2004 when Chus Maestro (One Last Word, Supra and formerly in Another Kind Of Death) recruited members from Human Mincer and Wormed to form an extreme metal band.
+With Kike and Unai García, they wrote songs and recorded them in June 2005 as the band's debut EP, Beyond Undeniable Entropy, a six-song MCD of avant-garde, eclectic math metal, released the following year by Deadwrong Records.

-The band has been playing live with Tool and Deftones at the Festimad Sur'06, as well as with Napalm Death, Cephalic Carnage, Textures, Misery Index Moho, Machetazo and Looking For An Answer between others.
+The band played live with Tool and Deftones at the Festimad Sur'06, as well as with Napalm Death, Cephalic Carnage, Textures, Misery Index Moho, Machetazo and Looking For An Answer, among others.

-In the beginning of 2007 Hybrid entered Sadman Studio to record their first full-length album: The 8th Plague, mastered by Alan Douches (Mastodon, The Dillinger Escape Plan) with artwork by Seldon Hunt (Isis, Neurosis).
+In 2007, Hybrid entered Sadman Studio to record their first full-length album, The 8th Plague, mastered by Alan Douches (Mastodon, The Dillinger Escape Plan) with artwork by Seldon Hunt (Isis, Neurosis).
 The 8th Plague was released by English label Eyesofsound in August 2008.

-Recently the band has been writing new material and is planning a new release scheduled for 2012.
+The band wrote material for a release scheduled for 2012.
 A live version of one of the songs to be released was added to YouTube on March 28, 2011.